Sparse Covariance Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we develop sparse covariance neural networks (S-VNNs) and study the effects of sparsification techniques on covariance neural networks.
-We show that S-VNNs are more stable to the finite-data sample effect and more computationally efficient.
-In particular, when the true covariance is sparse, we propose S-VNNs with hard/soft thresholding and show that they transfer to the nominal VNN with a rate inversely proportional to the square root of the number of data points.
+We show that S-VNNs can be more stable to finite-data effects on the sample covariance matrix and more computationally efficient.
+When the true covariance is sparse, we propose S-VNNs with hard/soft thresholding and show that they transfer to the nominal VNN with a rate inversely proportional to the square root of the number of data points.
 When the true covariance is dense, we put forth a stochastic sparsified approach to reduce the computational complexity while maintaining mathematical tractability and stability.
-In the framework of stochastic sparsification, we propose principled strategies, i.e., ACV and RCV, that align with the theoretical observations to tune sparsification impact and computation efficiency.
-Experimental results on four real datasets show that the proposed S-VNNs improve substantially on the computation time and achieve competitive or better performance compared with nominal VNNs, thus validating that spurious correlations are present and damaging in real datasets.
-Although VNNs can be applied to several other regularized covariance estimators~\citep{ledoit2003honey,Bickel_2008,bien2011sparse,friedman2007lasso} to reduce the impact of spurious correlations, we here focus on thresholding since, unlike other estimators, it allows to control the sparsity of the covariance matrix (fundamental for time and memory efficiency), and allows for theoretical tractability.
-Future work will investigate other covariance estimators and characterize the regularization effect of stochastic sparsification, which allows the model to observe multiple instances of the same covariance with potential benefits for robustness, expressiveness and reduced oversmoothing.
+In the framework of stochastic sparsification, we further propose principled strategies, i.e., ACV and RCV, that allow to tune sparsification impact and computation efficiency.
+Experimental results on both synthetic and real datasets show that the proposed S-VNNs improve substantially the computation time and achieve competitive or better performance compared with nominal VNNs, thus validating that downstream performance benefits from sparsification via spurious correlation removal or stochastic regularization effects.
+Future work will investigate other potential covariance estimators that can be used in S-VNNs and characterize the regularization effect of stochastic sparsification, which allows the model to observe multiple instances of the sparsified covariance with potential benefits for robustness, expressiveness, generalization and reduced oversmoothing similarly to dropout-like techniques and graph sparsification methods~\cite{papp2021dropgnn,gao2021training,Rong2020DropEdge}.